Hunters of the Night

-"Hunters of the Night" is a song by the band Mr. Mister, released as the first single from their 1984 debut album, I Wear the Face.
+"Hunters of the Night" is a song by American rock band Mr. Mister, released as their first single via RCA Records in February 1984.
+It was included as the lead track on their 1984 debut album, I Wear the Face.

 Background and music

 The power ballad was written by bassist Richard Page and keyboardist Steve George.
 It was co-written with lyricist John Lang and George Ghiz, who was the band's manager at the time.
 The single was released in 1984 along with a music video.
 The early exposure lead to a chart peak of number 57 on the Billboard Hot 100 and buoyed the success of their follow-up album, Welcome to the Real World.